 Skuldren: Of all the movies that came out in 2012, this is my shortlist.
 Of those, The Dark Knight Rises isn’t just the best, it’s a masterpiece.
 Christopher Nolan managed to cap his Batman trilogy with a great ending despite the pressure and massive hype.
 An honorable mention goes to Seven Psychopaths, which didn’t make the list since it’s not a sci-fi or fantasy flick.
 This was a film that explored a cast of insane character in a story that was colorful, comedic, and sad.
 It was a great film.
 Going toe-to-toe with The Dark Knight Rises, Batman still wins, but it’s a close call.

-Synlah: While I’m a big fan of the Hunger Games trilogy, the movie just fell short for me.
+Synlah: I’m sticking with the scifi/fantasy films.
+While I’m a big fan of the Hunger Games trilogy, the movie just fell short for me.
 Too much essential stuff regarding character development and motivation was excluded — not to mention that Peeta’s leg was actually amputated and that was totally ignored.
 There’s kind of no excuse for that considering the book wasn’t exactly lengthy.
-Joss Whedon’s The Avengers is a lot of fun, but in the end Christopher Nolan is the man.
 My vote goes to The Dark Knight Rises.

 Feel free to leave a comment and let us know what you think was the best of for 2012.